agdturner/agdt-java-project-Geomorphometrics/README.md

 ## Usages
 1. The library has been used to generate geomorphometrics for a number of regions of the world including most recently glacial regions.
+2. The library may be more generally useful for producing metrics of the state and change of any surface relative to a given plane.

 More example usages are wanted.
 If you use this library please add to this list.